saeed8elfiky/SecurityOperationCenter/projects/incident_fake_google_authenticator.md

 ## 1. Executive Summary

-This report presents findings from the provided PCAP based on a simulated SOC investigation.
-The infection began when a user searched for and downloaded a fake Google Authenticator from a typosquatted domain.
-Traffic analysis shows communication with suspicious external IPs, likely acting as Command-and-Control (C2) servers.
+This report presents what I found as a SOC Analyst investigating and analyzing the traffic.
+The infection starts when the user searches for and downloads a fake Google Authenticator from a typosquatted domain.
+From what I saw in the traffic analysis, there is communication occurring with suspicious external IPs, likely

 ---

 ## 2. Infected Host Details

 * **IP Address of Infected Client:** `10.1.17.215`
-  Evidence: This host generated many DNS queries and suspicious connections.
-It often contacted the AD domain controller and sent outbound traffic to known suspicious domains and IPs.
-This suggests malware beaconing or automated processes beyond normal user activity.
+	The host with the 10.1.17.215 IP address generates a large number of DNS queries and suspicious connections.
+It often contacted the Active Directory domain controller and sent traffic to known suspicious domains and IPs.
+This means malware beaconing or automated processes beyond normal user activity.

-* **MAC Address of Infected Client:** `00:d0:b7:26:4a:74`
-  Evidence: Extracted from Ethernet headers within the PCAP.
-Consistently mapped to `10.1.17.215`, confirming device identity.
+* **MAC Address of Infected Client:** `00:d0:b7:26:4a:74` It appears in the Ethernet headers.
+Consistently mapped to `10.1.17.215`, and confirming the device identity.

 * **Host Name:** `DESKTOP-L8C5GSJ`
-  Evidence: Found in DNS response packets mapping IP ↔ hostname.
-Confirms the infected machine identity.
+	I found it in the DNS response's packets mapping IP and hostname.
+That confirms the identity of the infected machine.

 <p align ="center">
     <img src= "/socPhoto/host_name.png" alt = "access management"
 </p>

 * **User Account Name:** `shutchenson`
-  Kerberos authentication requests in the traffic confirm this username initiated authentication with the AD controller.
+	I searched for Kerberos authentication requests in the traffic, and it confirms that the username-initiated authentication with the AD controller.
 This proves the infection was active during the user’s session.

 <p align ="center">
     <img src= "/socPhoto/kerberos_username.png" alt = "access management"
 </p>

 ---

 ## 3. Malicious Domain Identified

-* **Fake Google Authenticator Domain:** `authenticatoor[.]org`
+**Fake Google Authenticator Domain:** `authenticatoor[.]org`

   Analysis:

-  * The domain name is a clear typosquatting attempt on “google authenticator”.
+  * The domain name is a clear typosquatting attempt on “Google Authenticator”.
-  * Traffic logs confirm DNS queries and HTTP(S) requests to this domain.
+  * Traffic logs confirm the DNS queries and HTTP(S) requests to this domain.
   * The website likely hosted a malicious installer disguised as the real Google Authenticator.

 <p align ="center">
     <img src= "/socPhoto/domain_name.png" alt = "access management"
 </p>

 ---